AIMLab-UBC/AIMLab-UBC.github.io/_pages/jobs.md

 Note 3: Our preference is to admit PhD students.
 Therefore, outstanding applicants with BSc degrees will be considered for direct admission to PhD program.

-### Post-doctoral position in machine learning for medical imaging and bioinformatics
+### Post-doctoral or staff positions in machine learning for medical imaging, bioinformatics, language models, and time series analysis
-To view the job description and apply please visit: [Post-doctoral position](https://docs.google.com/forms/d/1ZitNWNpyYSc4i54Qe4RRTurcqm9U7_C_B8SXtBVtwKE/viewform?edit_requested=true)
+To view the job description and apply please fill out the: [Application Form](https://docs.google.com/forms/d/1ZitNWNpyYSc4i54Qe4RRTurcqm9U7_C_B8SXtBVtwKE/viewform?edit_requested=true)
 Please also send a note to h.farahani at ubc.ca once you have submitted your application.

 ### Note